 By keeping a clean record and limiting the mileage you may be able to save on insurance and lengthen the life of your electric car.
 The electric cars may need specialized insurance that works on different criteria.
 So it is important to do your research and know the difference.
 When you are shopping around to insure your electric car you may check our car insurance calculator to get many quotes with different companies.
 It may save your time.

 List Of Top 10 Electric Cars With Low Insurance Rates

 1. Tesla Model S 85 kWh

-This is a sedan type of electric car.
+This Tesla is a sedan type of electric car.
 The powertrain is all electric and in just 2.7 seconds this car can speed up to 100 kph.
 It also features the bioweapon defense mode to filter pollutants and germs from cabin interior.
-This car also comes with full self- driving hardware with great safety features and dual motors.
+This Tesla also comes with full self- driving hardware with great safety features and dual motors.